SukkoPera/OpenAmiga2000CoproAdapter/README.md

 This is a slightly expensive board to manufacture because it exceeds the 10x10cm limit that cheap fab houses impose, because it needs gold-plating for better contact and resistance to repeated insertions/removals, and because the edge connector should be beveled to ease insertion.
 These are the recommended settings if you want to get the boards made.

-Note that **THIS BOARD HAS NOT BEEN TESTED**, so there is a chance that **the board does not work**.
-I need to say so, but actually I have triple-checked everything and I am pretty sure that everything will work as planned.

 ### Installation
 **Please be very careful when plugging this board** in the co-processor slot: there is an arrow on the board, **it must point to the back of the Amiga**.
 Plugging this adapter backwards will damage your CPU/accelerator card, as some pins of the CPU slot carry +12V!